mike4aday/SwiftlySalesforce/README.md

 _Swiftly Salesforce_ is an easy-to-use framework for building native iOS apps with Swift and the Salesforce Platform.

 ## Quick Overview
+- Written in Swift 2
-- All-Swift, 'lightweight' alternative to the Salesforce [Mobile SDK for iOS]
+- 'Lightweight' alternative to the Salesforce [Mobile SDK for iOS]
 - Simplifies the Salesforce [OAuth2] authorization process (aka the OAuth2 "dance")
 - Works with [Alamofire] for easy and secure interaction with the Salesforce [REST API]
 - Installs with [CocoaPods]: add `pod 'SwiftlySalesforce'` to your [Podfile]